justindhill/DRPLoadingSpinner/README.md

 loadingSpinner.drawCycleDuration = 1;
 ```

-* *Draw animation timing function:* The draw animation timing function controls how quick or gradual your the animation will appear.
+* *Draw animation timing function:* The draw animation timing function controls how quick or gradual the animation will appear.
 This is a standard CAMediaTimingFunction, so you can use anything you like, but check out `DRPLoadingSpinnerTimingFunction` for some presets.
 ```objc
 loadingSpinner.drawTimingFunction = [DRPLoadingSpinnerTimingFunction sharpInOut];
 ```